SC Bastia: UEFA Cup finalist in 1978 and Cup victory in France in 1981

 The team eliminated successively Sporting Lisbon, Newcastle United, Torino, Carl Zeiss Jena and Grasshoppers Zurich before a final defeat to PSV Eindhoven (0–0, 0–3).
 Of all the victories, the 3–2 win in Turin made the most lasting impression, the "Toro" being undefeated for two seasons on their home pitch.
 It is also during this match that Bastia marks the best goal of that time, a volley from 22 meters by Jean-François Larios.

 The final would, however, end with misfortune.
 First, with a first leg played at Furiani on an unplayable pitch, heavy rain having fallen on Corsica on 26 April 1978.
 Unfortunately, the Yugoslav referee postponed the meeting because of the proximity to World Cup in Argentina that was scheduled a few weeks later.
 Despite Bastia's dominance, the meeting ended with a goalless draw, 0–0.

 The final return, 9 May, lasted only 24 minutes.
 This is the time it took PSV Eindhoven to score the first goal, followed by two more late in the game (3–0).
 The townsfolk will attribute the defeat of Bastia to fatigue accumulated in the league (3 games in 6 days in the days before the final return) and also the rain-soaked pitch in the first leg at Furiani.

-Bastia then realised the greatest moment in Corsican sport (see the movie Forza Bastia of Jacques Tati).
-The ECBC club, from a town of only 40,000 souls, had done more than challenge the major capitals of European football: it had allowed the whole of Corsica to meet, at a time when the nationalist movement was born, three years after the episode of Bastia, in 1975.

 Three years after that final, the Bastia won its first trophy with the Coupe de France 1980–81.
 This was a prestigious victory for the Corsican club facing St. Etienne of Michel Platini.
 The final was played at Parc des Princes in front of more than 46,000 spectators, including the newly elected President of the Republic, François Mitterrand.

-Descent in Division 2 and Furiani disaster
+Descent in Division 2, Furiani disaster, and takeover by the FLNC-Canal Historique

+After 18 years in the elite, the club went down to the second division at the end of the 1985–86 season, and stayed for eight years.

+SC Bastia, alongside rival club AC Ajaccio, played a central role in the early period of the "Years of Lead", a period of turbulent infighting in the 1990s during the Corsican conflict.
+AC Ajaccio had been taken over by members of the FLNC-Canal Habituel, and the rival FLNC-Canal Historique, the largest guerrilla group present in Corsica known for its militaristic platform, was looking to expand their influence and income in a similar fashion.
+Historiques had more influence than Habituels in Bastia and had also hoped to gain further grassroots support via the football team.
+Thus, they approached Jean-François Filippi, president of SC Bastia at the time, who hired Historiques as bodyguards and even placed Jean-Martin Verdi, a Historique militant and high-ranking member of the Historique's A Cuncolta Naziunalista party, in the position of treasurer and later general secretary.